thtanner/PWS530_FS2020Adapter/README.md

 ## Usage
 - Run **FSUIPC7**
 - Run **PSW530_FS2020Adapter.exe**
 - **If you are using FSXPropWash** to control other PWS hardware, *do not Auto Detect your PWS530 using FSXPropWash*.
-If you have done so and the PWS530 is showing in FSXPropWash, select the PWS530 and press Delete Port, then disconnect/reconnect the PWS530's USB cable.
+If you have done so and the PWS530 is showing in FSXPropWash, select the PWS530 and press Delete Port, then disconnect/reconnect the PWS530's USB cable
 - **Launch Flight Simulator 2020** and enjoy your PWS530 on aircraft equipped with the GNS530
+- To pop-out the GNS530 screen from the simulator, press and hold the Right Alt button on your keyboard and Left Click on the GNS530 window with your mouse; the GNS530 window will pop out, then drag it to your PWS530 screen and press ALT + Enter to make it full screen on your PWS530

 ## Known Limitations
 - This is meant to only work with PropWash Simulation's PWS530 and Microsoft Flight Simulator 2020 using MobiFlight's Event Module and FSUIPC7, it will not work for any other usage scenerio